Dual Credit Courses

 Students choose from a variety of sub-courses in art, drama, film, and music topics that are of interest to them.
 Students also fulfill requirements by attending special arts events and lectures.

-CORE 180 Responding to Literature (3 credits)
+CORE 180: Responding to Literature (3 credits), SPRING, SUMMER

 This course asks students to respond to poems, essays, stories, plays, a novel, and perhaps a film.
 Its purpose is to teach students how to understand these various forms and how to evaluate the moral vision when the imaginative world intersects with their own lives.